MegApril/police-staffing-analysis/README.md

 |Reactive Patrol Demand |Demand-driven and time-sensitive calls. |Crime, Alarms, Warrants, Non-Officer initiated Calls, Dispatch Events||
 |Proactive / Community Patrol Activity |Officer initiated or capacity based calls.|Directed patrol activity, Officer Initiated Calls, School Visits, Special Events||
 |Organizational / Out-of-Service Workload|Work that removes officers from patrol availability.|Court, Training, Out At Range, Reports, Maintenance of Vehichles, Follow Up's||

-The `final_call_type` 'Off Duty Employment' is excluded from this analysis.
+The `final_call_type` titled 'Off Duty Employment' is excluded from this analysis because it will skew the analysis and will be addressed in the agency relief metric.

 ## Distribution of Calls for Service
 ### By Hour